Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Multi-Objective NMF (MO-NMF)

 \item there exists $\beta \in \Omega$ such that $D_{\beta}(X,W'H') < D_{\beta}(X,WH)$. \end{itemize}

 Multi-objective optimization has already been considered for NMF problems.
-However, most of the existing literature considers combining a single data fitting term with penalty terms on the factor matrices, e.g., an $\ell_1$ penalty to obtain sparse solutions~\cite{gong2018multiobjective}.
+However, most of the existing literature considers combining a single data fitting term with penalty terms on the factor matrices; for example, an $\ell_1$ penalty to obtain sparse solutions~\cite{gong2018multiobjective}.
 As far as we know, the only paper where several objectives are used to balance different data fitting terms is~\cite{zhu2016biobjective}.
-The authors therein combined two objectives, one being a standard data fitting term (more precisely, they used the Frobenius norm $\|X-WH\|_F^2$) and the other being a data fitting term in a feature space obtained using a nonlinear kernel (that is, a term of the form $\|\Phi(X)-\Phi(W)H\|_\mathcal{H}^2$ where $\|.\|_\mathcal{H}$ corresponds to the norm in the feature space).
-Hence, this approach is rather different than ours where we allow more than two objectives and where we only focus on the input space.
+The authors combined two objectives, one being a standard data fitting term (more precisely, they used the Frobenius norm $\|X-WH\|_F^2$) and the other being a data fitting term in a feature space obtained using a nonlinear kernel (that is, a term of the form $\|\Phi(X)-\Phi(W)H\|_\mathcal{H}^2$ where $\|.\|_\mathcal{H}$ corresponds to the norm in the feature space).
+Hence this approach is rather different than ours where we allow more than two objectives and where we only focus on the input space.
 Moreover, we will optimize the weights in a principled optimization-theoretic fashion, whereas~\cite{zhu2016biobjective} uses an {\em ad hoc} manner to combine the two terms.
+Another related work~\cite{csimcsekli2015learning} considers a data fusion problem where several data sets, denoted $X_1, X_2, \dots, X_p$, share the same factor $H$.
+Their goal is to compute $H \geq 0$ and $W_i \geq 0$ such that $X_i \approx W_i H$ for $i=1, 2, \dots, p$.
+To achieve this goal, the authors use a weighted objective function $\sum_{i=1}^p \lambda_i D_{\beta_i}(X_i, WH_i)$ for some well-chosen weights $\lambda_i$'s, and some parameters $\beta_i$'s that depend on the noise statistic of the corresponding data set.
+Again, this is a rather different setup that ours as there is no distributionally robust aspect.